melrefaiy2018/scientific-coding-demo/README.md

 - **Lower score = better overall agreement** (time + spectrum + shoulder + lifetime).
 - If a model looks good in one domain but poor in the other, the **balance term** and **hard penalty** will push it down the ranking.
 - Check the top-N plots to see **where** remaining discrepancies live.

 ---

-## Citing the method (template)

-> We ranked models by a composite score that compares normalized time-resolved decays and spectra to experiment.
-Spectra are normalized to the peak within 650–760 nm; the red-shoulder area is evaluated in 710–740 nm.
-Errors are cap-normalized (time/wavelength MSE: 0.05; area: 0.20; lifetime: 0.10) and combined with an equal-weight average and a geometric-mean penalty, with an additional penalty if either primary domain is very poor.

----